Yankees fans came to the Bronx on Monday night to see the team’s two new marquee additions, Anthony Rizzo and Joey Gallo.

 They also got to see Andrew Heaney, a lefthanded starting pitcher the Yankees acquired from the Angels just before Friday’s trade deadline.

-The fans didn’t like what they saw from Heaney, who allowed four solo home runs in a six-batter span as the Yankees lost to the last-place Orioles, 7-1, before 28,879 at Yankee Stadium.
+The fans didn’t like what they saw from Heaney, who allowed four solo home runs in a six-batter span against the last-place Orioles as the Yankees lost, 7-1, at Yankee Stadium.

 Gallo went 1-for-3 with a walk and picked up the Yankees’ first hit.
-The problem: His double to the right-centerfield wall began the sixth inning with the Yankees already trailing 6-1.
+The problem was Gallo’s double to the right-centerfield wall came leading off in the sixth inning with the Yankees already trailing 6-1.

 The Yankees actually got a run before they got a hit on two walks and a sacrifice fly by Rizzo in the fifth.